 Yikes.
 Those were the things I WAS doing.
 Here’s what I do now to avoid waste.

-The new stop wasting food habits
+Create these new habits, to stop wasting food habits

 ♥ Don’t buy food you won’t eat.
 I used to tell myself I should try to eat yogurt and melons.
 Both are pretty icky as far as I’m concerned.
 So really what I did was buy, store, and throw away yogurt and melons.
 Madness.

 ♥ Buy what you know you can use.
 This (usually) means no more produce from Costco.
 Saving a couple of bucks isn’t really saving if you’re throwing half of what you buy away.
 Big giant bags of salad aren’t allowed into my house.
 We can’t eat a giant bag of salad before it dies.
 Big tubs of mushrooms on the other hand?
 No problem.
 (I put mushrooms in everything.)
 Two pack of giant roasts?
 Yes please, one to cook and one to freeze.

 ♥ Meal plan – very loosely even.
 If you wanna plan every meal, that’s awesome!
 I only do supper, and I don’t stick to the meal plan religiously (other lifestyle bloggers – please don’t hold it against me!)
 It just takes all the fun out of my life if I can’t be at all flexible.
 But before I go shopping, I always scribble out a list of the meals we’ll be having in the upcoming weeks.
 I don’t assign a date to them, just ingredients.
 That way I can make sure I’m using up what’s in the fridge and also that I’m buying stuff I know I’ll use.
 I reference the list a few times per week after that, just to make sure I’m staying on track and there isn’t a salmon going to waste somewhere.